sadienordstrand/faceplace-marketbook/README.md

 search from 1,925 listings down to 811.
 Listings with no price shown are kept either way.

-**Leave "Exact matching" off.** Tested head to head on the same city, it found nothing the normal search missed and threw away 34 genuine matches.
+**Leave "Exact matching" off.** When testing with and without "Exact matching" on the same city, turning it on found nothing the normal search missed, and it threw away 34 genuine matches.

 ---